World leaders had a lot to discuss and agree to act on at the recent international COP26 conference on climate change.

 We are pleased that Vertiv products − Uninterruptible Power Supplies (UPS) and Heating, Ventilation and Air-Conditioning (HVAC) equipment − are included in the list.

-For example, Vertiv is lead sponsor of the Sustainable Digital Infrastructure Alliance, a non-profit network of more than 65 organisations across Europe and beyond, working to catalyse the transition to sustainable digital infrastructure.
+For example, Vertiv is lead sponsor of the Sustainable Digital Infrastructure Alliance, a non-profit network of more than 65 organisations across Europe and beyond, working to catalyse the transition to more efficient digital infrastructure.
 We are also a member of the European Data Centre Association (EUDCA), which sets targets that put the cloud and data centre industry on a path to meet the European Commission’s goal for climate-neutral data centres by 2030.

 And some data centre operators can, and are looking ahead to, being good grid citizens.
 Earlier this year, Vertiv launched the new grid-interactive Liebert® EXL S1 UPS which is on the Energy Technology List.